 - Then ask students to revise the work in pairs, suggesting how to make it stronger for the particular aspect discussed.

 - Ask students to work on a current product or performance of their own, revising it for the aspect being studied.
 Give feedback just on the revised aspect.

 Engage students in self-reflection and let them keep track of and share their learning.
 Engage students in tracking, reflecting on, and communicating about their own progress.
 By reflecting on their learning they deepen their understanding and will remember it longer.
-Students could:

 - detail how they solved a problem or created a product or performance

 - write a letter to their parents about a piece of work, explaining where they are now and what they are trying to do next

 - reflect on their growth - 'I have become a better reader this year.
 I used to … but now I …'

 - help plan and participate in conferences with parents and /or teachers to share their learning.

 How to use assessment "for learning" and "as learning"

 When using both assessment: "for learning" and "as learning", the Ontario Ministry of Education (2014) also suggests teachers need to do the following actions: